a11yproject/a11yproject.com/src/posts/2021-06-14-Everyday_Accessibility.md

 ## Documents

-**Use a program’s built-in styling features:** Assistive technology (AT) doesn’t interpret a page or document like people do with their eyes, it reads the underlying code markup.
+**Use a program’s built-in styling features:** Assistive technology (AT) doesn’t interpret a page or document like people do with their eyes; it reads the underlying code markup.
 This means simply making something _look_ a certain way falls apart when using AT.
 When formatting a document or presentation, use the style buttons/options in the program to provide the needed markup; for instance, use the “bulleted list” button rather than just a dash (-) to format a list.

 <figure role="figure" aria-label="Explicitly select format options like Numbered List in Microsoft Word to increase accessibility.">
 	<img alt="Sample document including heading and numbered list with arrows pointing out the 'Numbered List' option in the menus and the 'Heading 1' text style used for the heading." src="/img/posts/2021-06-14-Everyday_Accessibility/WordRibbon.png" />